composer/xdebug-handler/README.md

 // Failed restart
 DEBUG    Checking MYAPP_ALLOW_XDEBUG
-DEBUG    The xdebug extension is loaded (2.5.0) WARNING  No restart (Unable to create temporary ini file)
+DEBUG    The xdebug extension is loaded (2.5.0) WARNING  No restart (Unable to create temp ini file at: ...)
 ```

 Status messages can also be output with `XDEBUG_HANDLER_DEBUG`.
 See [Troubleshooting](#troubleshooting).